Cook Eat Well

 1. Brew some double-strength coffee.

 2. Heat the coconut milk mixture on the stovetop over low heat.
+Foam the milk by whisking vigorously or using a handheld frother.

 A perfect fall morning includes a pumpkin spice coconut latte and apple paleo muffins.
 No stopping at the coffee shop required.